MicrosoftDocs/visualstudio-docs/docs/ide/step-6-add-a-subtraction-problem.md

 -   Update the method that checks the answers so that it checks the new subtraction problem too.

--   Update your timer's `Tick` event handler so that the event handler fills in the correct answer when time runs out.
+-   Update your timer's <xref:System.Windows.Forms.Timer.Tick> event handler so that the event handler fills in the correct answer when time runs out.

 ### To add a subtraction problem